-The world of HMO’s are a slightly more complicated affair in regards to licensing and rules and regulations to follow.
+The world of HMO’s is a slightly more complicated affair in regards to licensing and rules and regulations to follow.
 So even with the chance to make a healthier return by 10-15%, there is more work and a higher risk to make sure that legalities are covered.

 Firstly you need to have an HMO license that you need to apply through the Council to receive.
 However, there are certain criteria you need to follow so you can be granted one such as fire doors, escape windows, smoke detector’s linked to the whole house etc If you fail to comply with the licence conditions then there is a risk of being taken to court and fined up to £5,000 per condition the council may not be happy with.